 Below are some of the risks and uncertainties that the Company faces.
-For a full list of risk factors, please refer to the Company's Form 20-F filed on March 31, 2011 and amended October 31, 2011.
+For a full list of risk factors, please refer to the Company's Form 20-F filed on March 31, 2012.

 Market volatility for marketable securities

 The Company's marketable securities consist of shares of exploration companies which are historically very volatile.
 There is no assurance that the Company will be able to recover the current fair market value of those shares.
 The Company also may hold large number of shares in those companies which may be difficult to sell in illiquid markets from time to time.